-Lastly, Appellants ask this Court to give credence to their far-fetched claim that the trial court proceedings were tainted by disclosures made by TNCI's counsel as part of his Certification submitted in support of TNCI's request fees, including Mr. Kimm's attornevs' prior for disciplinary record.
+Lastly, Appellants ask this Court to give credence to their far-fetched claim that the trial court proceedings were tainted by disclosures made by TNCI's counsel as part of his Certification submitted in support of TNCI's request fees, Kimm's prior including Mr. attorneys' for disciplinary record.
 (PB20).
-This is nothing but herring, especially considering that Appellants asserted these arguments in response to TNCI's sanctions motion filed on May 13, 2011.
+This is nothing but a red especially considering that Appellants herring, asserted these arguments in response to TNCI's sanctions motion filed on May 13, 2011.
 (Pal246 - Pal260).
-Once again, Appellants resorted to using their reconsideration motion as the vehicle to introduce new arguments previously advanced.
+Once again, Appellants resorted to using their reconsideration motion as the vehicle to introduce new arguments not previously advanced.
 Their intent and motive were blatantly obvious - they wanted to expand the motion record for a subsequent appeal.
 Such conduct should not be countenanced.

 Simply put, Appellants have not met their burden in demonstrating that the trial court abused its discretion in denying their motion for reconsideration.
 The trial judge correctly determined that Appellants engaged in frivolous litigation throughout the entire case, and awarded an appropriate amount of fees and costs.
-The reconsideration motion was merely a "second bite at the apple," and the trial judge properly denied it based on Appellants' failure to satisfy their burden under R. 4:49-2.
+The reconsideration motion was merely a "second bite at the apple," and the trial judge properly denied it based on Appellants' failure to satisfy their burden under $\underline{R}$ .
+4:49-2.
 Accordingly, their appeal should be denied.